 We believe that our customers will demand additional features and capabilities beyond our current platform offerings to assist them in optimizing their digital products.
 We have a history of, and will continue to invest significantly in, developing and delivering innovative products, features, and functionality targeted at our core customer base.
-For example, in 2021, we announced the launch of our Recommend and Experiment products, and we are encouraged by early adoption by our customers.
-Furthermore, we may choose to add new products and offerings or enhance our platform capabilities through acquisitions.
+In addition, we may choose to add new products and offerings or enhance our platform capabilities through acquisitions.
 In 2020, we acquired ClearBrain to bolster our predictive analytics capabilities, and in 2021, we acquired Iteratively, a software company that bolsters our ability to empower developers to more quickly, easily, and accurately instrument data into our platform.
 Going forward, we may pursue both strategic partnerships and acquisitions that we believe will be complementary to our business, accelerate customer acquisition, increase usage of our platform, and/or expand our product offerings in our core markets.